tubaman48/CI-MS4-cpb-shop/README.md

 # Description

 > The CPB Shop produced for this project is dedicated to enabling the Crystal Palace Band brand to reach out to a wider audience increasing awareness of it's existence.
-> The inital set of products available for virtual purchase via a test Stripe payment card establishes the basis for setting up a proper live commercial site for the band.
+> The initial set of products available for virtual purchase via a test Stripe payment card establishes the basis for setting up a proper live commercial site for the band.

 ---

-## Icon key

-&#128272; <-- Superuser only access

-&#128100; <-- Logged In Only

-&#128683; <-- Logged Out only

-&#9989; <-- Yes / Visible

-&#10060; <-- No / Not visible

 [Back to the top](#CPB-Shop-Website)